Aquamarine (film)

-Aquamarine is a 2006 American teen fantasy romantic comedy film directed by Elizabeth Allen, loosely based on the 2001 young adult novel of the same name by Alice Hoffman.
-It stars Emma Roberts, Joanna "JoJo" Levesque, and Sara Paxton.
+Aquamarine is a 2006 American teen fantasy romantic comedy film directed by Elizabeth Allen (in her feature film directorial debut), loosely based on the 2001 young adult novel of the same name by Alice Hoffman.

+It stars Emma Roberts, Joanna "JoJo" Levesque in her film debut, and Sara Paxton as the eponymous character.
 The film was released in the United States on March 3, 2006, by 20th Century Fox.

+Since its release, Aquamarine has become a cult film.

 Plot

-Best friends Claire and Hailey are enjoying their last few days of summer vacation in their small beach town of Baybridge, near Tampa, before Hailey moves to Australia due to her mother's job as a marine biologist.
-Hailey prays to the ocean god for a miracle to make her mother change her mind about moving; minutes later, a violent storm occurs.
+Best friends Claire Brown and Hailey Rogers are enjoying their last few days of summer vacation in their small beach town of Baybridge near Tampa, before Hailey has to move to Australia due to her mother's job as a marine biologist.
+Hailey prays to the ocean gods for a miracle to change her mother's mind about moving; minutes later, a violent storm occurs.

-The next night, the girls sneak into the local pool, where they discover a mermaid named Aquamarine, who was washed in by the storm.
-Aquamarine befriends the girls and explains that she ran away from home because she had been forced into an arranged marriage.
-To end the engagement, Aquamarine must to prove to her father that true love exists.
+The next night, the girls sneak into the local pool, where they discover a mermaid named Aquamarine, who had been washed in by the storm.
+Aquamarine explains that she ran away from home after being forced into an arranged marriage by her father, as mermaids do not believe in true love.
+However, he has agreed to end the engagement if she is able to prove to him that love does exist.

-Aquamarine reveals her ability to change her tail into legs during the day, but explains she will revert back into her true mermaid form if she touches water, as well when the sun sets.
+Aquamarine explains that she is able to transform her tail into legs during the day, but will revert into a mermaid if she touches water, as well as when the sun sets.
 She also confesses that she has her eyes set on Raymond, a lifeguard Hailey and Claire have had a crush on for years.
-They are reluctant to help her woo Raymond, but agree Aquamarine explains that anyone who helps a mermaid is granted a wish, hoping they can use the wish to prevent Hailey from moving.
+They are reluctant to help her get him to notice her, but agree after Aquamarine reveals anyone who helps a mermaid is granted a wish, hoping to use the wish to prevent Hailey's impending move.

 Not understanding human social cues, Aquamarine is rejected by Raymond when they first meet.
-The girls promise to make Raymond fall in love with her in the next three days using strategies found in teen magazines.
-A group of popular girls headed by Cecilia, the local meteorologist's spoiled daughter who is also interested in Raymond, attempt to sabotage Aquamarine.
+Hailey and Claire promise to make Raymond fall in love with her in the next three days using strategies found in teen magazines.
+A group of popular girls headed by Cecilia Banks, the spoiled daughter of local meteorologist Storm Banks who is also interested in Raymond, attempt to sabotage Aquamarine.